Varicose Vein Causes

 Low Activity Levels

-Speaking of sedentary, what kind of exercise do you do?
-Staying active can go a long way in preventing varicose veins.
+Staying active is a good way to keep veins healthy.
 First, it helps you maintain circulation.
 And second, it keeps your muscles toned and strong, which ensures there’s less space available for veins to expand and become varicose.

 The good news is; you don’t need to become a gym junkie.
 Something as simple as yoga, swimming, or walking for 30 minutes a day can keep your veins happy and healthy.